Dawaynt History, Family Crest & Coats of Arms

 Early History of the Dawaynt family

-Another 221 words (16 lines of text) covering the years 1140 and 1296 are included under the topic Early Dawaynt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dawaynt research.
+Another 111 words (8 lines of text) covering the years 1140, 1296, 1578, 1564, 1660 and 1644 are included under the topic Early Dawaynt History in all our PDF Extended History products and printed products wherever possible.

 Dawaynt Spelling Variations